unstructured

 file to ensure your code matches the formatting and linting standards used in `unstructured`.

-If you'd prefer not having code changes auto-tidied before every commit, you can use `make check` to see
+If you'd prefer not to have code changes auto-tidied before every commit, you can use `make check` to see

 whether any linting or formatting changes should be applied, and `make tidy` to apply them.